-Mix veg recipe With step by step pics – this North Indian Punjabi style mixed vegetable curry recipe is a family favorite and my mom’s recipe.
+Mix veg recipe with step by step pics – This North Indian style mixed vegetable curry recipe is a family favorite and my mom’s recipe.
 It tastes delicious with phulkas, parathas or pooris.

 The best part of this mix vegetable curry recipe is that you can use spare veggies that are in your kitchen and make a one pot tasty mix veg gravy.

 I also make another variation of mix veg curry which is totally different than this one and is rich too – Fried mix veg sabji with paneer.

 In the fried mix veg recipe, the veggies are fried but the recipe posted here does not have fried veggies.
 The vegetables are cooked in their juices. this takes a little longer but the result is great.
 I often make this when we want to have something comforting with chapatis.

 Being vegetarians, we have lots of veggies in our diet.
 I have shared many other different types of gravies made with mix vegetables like.

 Few such mix veg curry recipes are:

 This mixed veg curry recipe goes very well with chapatis but also tastes good with pooris or parathas.
 You can also have mix veg curry with some steamed rice.
 You can also add paneer in this mix vegetable recipe.